turingschool/curriculum/source/topics/sinatra_with_active_record.markdown

 #### Moving Database Migrations

-Rails puts database migrations in `db/migrate`, and there's no good reason to do otherwise.
-Create a migrate subdirectory in db, and create an empty file `0_create_ideas.rb` within `db/migrate`.
+Rails puts database migrations in `db/migrate`, and again, we'll follow the convention since there's no compelling reason not to.
+Create a migrate subdirectory in db named `migrate`, and create an empty file `0_create_ideas.rb` within the `db/migrate` directory.

 The 0 stands in for the timestamp, which is basically just a version number.
 It doesn't matter when the migration was generated or what the version is, since we're only ever going to have the one migration.

 Move the database migration class from the test suite into the migration file: